S2-group/msr4sa-systematic-mapping-study-rep-pkg/README.md

 data/thematic_analysis.csv      Spreadsheet with the thematic analysis. data/system_names.csv           Spreadsheet with the list of systems. data/graph_generation.xlsx      Spreadsheet used for graph generation.
+Petersen - SMS checklist.pdf    Calculation of the quality score of this study according to Petersen et al.
 ```

 The spreadsheet for graph generation is also available [online](https://docs.google.com/spreadsheets/d/1VIQ__Gc9DMExdK1WsOcTba9L-RM6OdnHXr5lc-DzC2Y/edit?usp=sharing).